kubeflow/website/content/en/docs/components/katib/user-guides/katib-ui.md

 1. If you click to the Trials tab, you will see list of Trials that ran withing the Experiment.

    <img src="/docs/components/katib/images/random-example-trials.png"
-     alt="Trials that ran during the experiment"
+     alt="Trials that ran during the Experiment"
      class="mt-3 mb-3 border border-info rounded">

 1. You can click on Trial name to get metrics for the particular Trial: